wcward3302/COP-3003/project/Stage 3/READ-ME.md

 ## How to run on MacOS

-- 'brew install sfml'
+- brew install sfml
-- 'g++ main.cpp -lsfml-graphics -lsfml-window -lsfml-system -lsfml-audio'
+- g++ main.cpp -lsfml-graphics -lsfml-window -lsfml-system -lsfml-audio
-- './a.out'
+- ./a.out